 The great thing about hard money loans is they allow someone to buy a property with little money down.
 I talk much more about hard money in this article, but you can base the loan off the value of the home after repairs are made.
 With most loans you have to base the loan off of the purchase price.
 If I were to buy a house for $75,000, but it is worth $150,000 after it is repaired, the hard money-lender would base the loan amount off the repaired value.
 That means I could potentially finance the entire purchase price plus some of the repairs.

-Here is an example of a hard money loan that will finance 65% of the ARV (after repaired value) of a home.
+Here is an example of a hard money loan that will finance 65 percent of the ARV (after repaired value) of a home.

 - Purchase price $75,000